Bodigrim/integer-roots/README.md

-In spirit of `integerSquareRoot` and `integerCubeRoot` this library covers the general case as well, providing `integerRoot :: (Integral a, Integral b) => b -> a -> a` to compute integer _k_-th roots of arbitrary precision.
+In spirit of `integerSquareRoot` and `integerCubeRoot` this library covers the general case as well, providing `integerRoot :: (Integral a, Integral b) => b -> a -> a` to compute integer $k$-th roots of arbitrary precision.

 There is also `highestPower` routine, which tries hard to represent its input as a power with as large exponent as possible.
 This is a useful function